ysyk2021/organizational-conflict-management-resolving-disputes-and-building-stronger-relationships/src/chapter-9-2.md

-# Addressing New Challenges in Promoting Conflict Resolution

 In this chapter, we will explore the new challenges that organizations face in promoting conflict resolution and building stronger relationships.
 As the business landscape evolves, organizations must adapt their conflict management strategies to address emerging obstacles.
 By understanding these challenges and implementing effective solutions, organizations can foster a culture of conflict resolution and strengthen their relationships.